Fremington, Devon: Demography

 The population of Fremington, according to the census of 1801, was 875.
 This number increased gradually in the forty years to 1841, to 1,326 however the rate of increase slowed during the next 10 years and coinciding with the arrival of the railway fell from 1,351 in 1851 to 1,194 in 1901 and slightly lower in 1931.
 Population growth resumed after World War II and saw more than a doubling between 1961 and 2011, to 4,310 people.
 Data for 1801–1961 is available at Britain Through Time.
 The 2001 and 2011 Censuses give detailed information about the village.

 The 1848 Samuel Lewis national survey shows the parish had 6810 acres, of which 999 acres were waste or common land.

 The number of dwellings in the village was relatively static between the first Ordnance Survey series in the 1880s until World War II.
 Fremington has since multiplied in population.
 By 2001, the population of the village (rather than the parish) was approximately 4,250.

-Fremington House
+Fremington Manor

-The large early Georgian red-brick mansion known as Fremington House, situated 50 metres east of St Peter's Church, and clearly visible from the main road, is the former manor house built by Richard II Acland (1679–1729), MP for Barnstaple 1708–13.
+The large early Georgian red-brick mansion known as Fremington Manor, situated 50 metres east of St Peter's Church, and clearly visible from the main road, is the former manor house built by Richard II Acland (1679–1729), MP for Barnstaple 1708–13.
 It was re-modelled in the 19th century by his eventual heirs the Arundell-Yeo family, who added a bow window which displays on three large terracotta relief panels the arms of Acland, Barbor and Yeo quartering Arundell.